-Timeframe and Method of Compliance Oversight of Responsibility for Implementation huring Plan review and Qualified acoustical approval, site consultant and City of inspections.
-Once for Plan review/ during Works & Building scheduled construction Department site inspections mce Timefi Respons Implen Applicant.
+Mitigation Measure Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation Installation of noise dampening techniques, such as enclosures and parapet walls, to block the line-of-sight between the noise source and the nearest receptors; or Locating equipment in less noise-sensitive areas, where feasible.
+Applicant During Diagramian and Ovalified a social Mitigation Measure NOISE-2: If paving activity during construction is required within 25 feet of nearby structures, the use of a static roller in lieu of a vibratory roller shall be employed.
+This mitigation measure shall be identified on the permit application drawing set and as part of the construction drawing set, and shall be implemented by the on-site Construction Manager.
+Applicant.
 During Construction.
-Mitigation Measure Installation of noise dampening techniques, such as enclosures and parapet walls, to block the line-of-sight between the noise source and the nearest receptors; or Locating equipment in less noise-sensitive areas, where feasible.
-Mitigation Measure NOISE-2: If paving activity during construction is required within 25 feet of nearby structures, the use of a static roller in lieu of a vibratory roller shall be employed.
-This mitigation measure shall be identified on the permit application drawing set and as part of the construction drawing set, and shall be implemented by the on-site Construction Manager.
-Mitigation Measure TRANS-1: The project applicant shall implement the following measures to reduce vehicle miles traveled (VMT) to meet the residential vehicle-miles traveled threshold of 11.50 VMT per capita.
+Plan review and approval, site inspections.
+Once for plan review/ during scheduled construction site inspections Qualified acoustical consultant and City of Cupertino Public Works & Building Department TRANSPORTATION Mitigation Measure TRANS-1: The project applicant shall implement the following measures to reduce vehicle miles traveled (VMT) to meet the residential vehicle-miles traveled threshold of 11.50 VMT per capita.
 Project Fair Share Contribution.
-Prior to issuance of building permits, the project applicant shall pay a fair share contribution of \$10,000 toward the bicycle improvements along Prospect Road that are planned in the City of Cupertino 2016 Bicycle Transportation Plan.
-The improvements include the addition of Class II buffered bike lanes along Prospect Road between De Anza Boulevard and Stelling Road, which would narrow the travel lanes on Prospect Road east of Galway Drive thereby reducing vehicle speeds to create a safer environment and promote walking and biking as
+Prior to approval of the final subdivision map, the project applicant shall pay a fair share contribution of \$10,000 toward the bicycle improvements along Prospect Road that are planned in the City of Cupertino 2016 Bicycle Transportation Plan.
+The improvements include the addition of Class II buffered bike lanes along Prospect Road between De Anza Boulevard and Stelling Road, which would narrow the travel lanes on Prospect Road east of Galway Drive thereby reducing vehicle speeds to create a safer environment and promote walking and biking as alternatives to driving and reduce VMT.
+Applicant and Transportation Coordinator.
+Prior to approval of the final subdivision map and certificate of occupancy Approval of the final subdivision map, issuance of certificate of occupancy and annual approval of the Annual Residential VMT Reduction Status Report.
+During permit issuance for building permits, certificate of occupancy, and annually until a reduction in VMT has occurred to the satisfaction of the City for five consecutive years.
+City of Cupertino Public Works, and Planning and Building Department